tatianaacostag/DevelopersDoc_site/content/pt/PayU Module Documentation/_index.md

 * Be updated with the information of the financial movements of their account.
 * Make requests to the support team about issues in their account.

-To access the Módulo PayU, go to www.payu.com, at the top right corner, you find the option to log in.
-For merchants in Colombia, this option is called _PayU Login_.<br>Alternatively, you can go directly to https://merchants.payulatam.com/.
+To access the Módulo PayU, go to www.payu.com, no canto superior direito, você encontra a opção de fazer login.<br>Alternativamente, você pode ir diretamente https://merchants.payulatam.com/.

 ![PrintScreen](/assets/Login1_en.png)